IVF Process Timeline: Your Step-by-Step Guide

 Well, one full cycle takes about three weeks.

-But that doesn’t mean if you meet with the doctor today that you’ll be pregnant in three weeks.
+But that doesn’t mean if you meet with the doctor today you’ll be pregnant in three weeks.

 If you start from your very first meeting with your doctor, it will typically be about three to four months before you might expect a pregnancy.